mobeendev/contactApp/readme.md

      Start the wamp server and browse the url : http://localhost/contactapp/public/

-     Read the JungleCodersAppDoc file to use this app.
+     Read the Setup-Guide file to use this app.

      Thanks.